chessapig/chessapig.github.io/_posts/2020-12-02-Hello-World.markdown

 It started innocently enough, with an idle fantasy of animating pretty shapes.
 Usually these flights of fancy end with me quickly remembering why I don't like computers, but this time I actually succeeded.
 And I think I got cocky, because now in my infinite hubris, I'm making a website.

 I'm building this with Jekyll, and hosting it with Github pages (I couldn't use wordpress / squarespace / other site generators, because I want to customize and embed my own code.)
 I've never used github before, so that was a pain.
 Not knowing anything, my goal was maximal copy-pasting with minimal understanding (whats a CSS??).
-Instead of a website, I ended up Frankensteins monster, robbed from the graves of the default Jekyll theme and https://singerng.github.io/.
+Instead of a website, I got Frankensteins monster, robbed from the graves of the default Jekyll theme and <a href="https://singerng.github.io/">https://singerng.github.io/</a>.
 RIP.

 But alas, I failed my goal, and ended up learning something 🤷.
 Websites are pretty cool!
-Theres even latex integration:
+You can even do latex integration:

 <p>
 \[\int \LaTeX \]